CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 1. When prompted, click **Continue**/**Allow** in chat notifications or type **y**/**yes** in terminal as Copilot Agent follows the plan and leverages agent tools to create and run provisioning and deployment scripts, fix potential errors, and finish the deployment.
 You can also check the deployment status in **progress.copilotmd**. **DO NOT interrupt** when provisioning or deployment scripts are running.

+   >**Note** : Copilot may take approximately 30-45 minutes to complete the task.

-1. Once deployment completed you can deployment status as below:
+1. Once deployment completed you can view the deployment status as below:

    ![Deployment progress](images/image2.png)